kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 **Usage:**
 ```
 "Show me posts I haven't applied to yet"
-"Mark post ID 42 as applied"
+"Delete all posts that arent about job opportunities"
-"Delete all posts older than January 1st"
+"Delete all posts that are only about senior-level positions"
 ```

 ### 4. `viewer_filters`